 How do I start a claim?

 The first step is to have your case assessed by an experienced claims handler.
-Simply request a call back using the contact form at the top of this page, and we will call you back to discuss your claim.
+Simply request a call back using the contact form below or call free on 0800 678 1410.
 The consultation process is conducted over the phone and is completely free.
-You are under no obligation to proceed after having your claim assessed, and you are free to ask as many questions as you like about the claims process or the services we provide.
+You are under no obligation to proceed after having your claim assessed, and you are free to ask as many questions as you like about the claims process or the services provided.

-If you meet the criteria and you would like to pursue your legal right to claim compensation, our solicitors will fight your corner every step of the way.
-We will work hard to ensure you receive the maximum amount of compensation you are entitled to.
+If you meet the criteria and you would like to pursue your legal right to claim compensation, your solicitor will fight your corner every step of the way.
+They will work hard to ensure you receive the maximum amount of compensation you are entitled to.